Partition Actions in Pomona

-Talkov Law’s attorneys serving Los Angeles County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Los Angeles County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
-The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
-The court will then order the property to be divided according to the co-owners’ wishes.
-The partition statutes also provide that if the court finds that a physical division of the property is not possible, it may order the property to be sold and the proceeds divided among the co-owners.
+The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
+The court will then order the division of the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as:

 - What are the grounds for a partition action in California?
 A co-owner is “entitled to partition as a matter of absolute right,” meaning “he need not assign any reason for his demand; that it is sufficient if he demands a severance; and that when grounds for a sale are duly established it may be demanded as of right.
-To grant it is not a mere matter of grace.”
+To grant it is not a mere matter of grace.
 De Roulet v.
 Mitchel (1945) 70 Cal.App.2d 120, 123-124.

 Speak to Our Pomona Partition Attorneys Today